 Paramo with the extraordinary Frailejones

 You know how you look in a book at bird illustrations and one or two make you think I really want to see that above all others?
 Well Buffy Helmetcrest and its two cousins, Green Bearded Helmetcrest and Blue bearded Helmetcrest qualify on that score for me.
-All those long months before I came to Colombia I would linger on the page where they were illustrated.
+During all those long months before I came to Colombia I would linger on the page where they were illustrated.
 Now I was finally here and this was my chance to fulfill my longing.

 We made a brief stop to stretch our legs and have a break after a long journey up the winding roads through the mountains.

-The cold, clear air was invigorating and then, after an all too brief few minutes, it was back into the vehicle and we started climbing further on the road, and looking out from the vehicle as we headed for the park entrance.
-I could see the Nevado del Ruiz's sinister, permanently snow capped and squat summit that rises to 5321m off to our left.
+The cold, clear mountain air was invigorating and then, after an all too brief few minutes, it was back into the vehicle and we started climbing further on the road, and looking out from the vehicle as we headed for the park entrance I could see the Nevado del Ruiz's sinister, permanently snow capped and squat summit that rises to 5321m off to our left.
 Its crater is 1km wide and 240m deep and the volcano forms part of the infamous Pacific Ring of Fire.
 For me there was a strange almost mesmeric fascination looking at the volcano.
 I was, if you like, in awe but kept my feelings to myself.
 I contemplated the conical outline, the portal to unimaginable forces lying below the Earth's crust and my mind wandered to visions of the huge and terrible power that lay bubbling and churning deep in the earth, biding its time as the pressure slowly grew below the Nevado del Ruiz.
 The volcano, as if to confirm its violent and dangerous potential was emitting steam and smoke today and, as we learnt a little later, the park was closed due to the perceived danger.

 The Nevado del Ruiz Volcano

-Nevado del Ruiz last erupted on the 13th November 1985 when the eruption melted its snow capped summit and caused a mud slide that travelled over 40km at night, down a valley,to kill 25,000 unsuspecting people in the town of Armero when it was engulfed by the avalanche.
-It was the fourth worst disaster in the world involving a volcano and could have been avoided if the Government of the day had heeded warnings given weeks earlier by vulcanologists about the pending eruption.
+Nevado del Ruiz last erupted on the 13th November 1985 when the eruption melted its snow capped summit and caused a mud slide that travelled over 40km, at night, down a valley,to kill 25,000 unsuspecting people in the town of Armero when it was engulfed by the avalanche.
+It was the fourth worst disaster in the world involving a volcano and could have been avoided if the Government of the day had heeded warnings, given weeks earlier, by vulcanologists about the pending eruption.
 Even today it is estimated that currently half a million people are at risk if the volcano erupts again.

 Just in case the Volcano blows - you now know where to go.
 Follow the signs!